meonkeys/ow/Readme.md

     * currently only built for and tested on recent Ubuntu LTS
     * add Windows support
     * add macOS support
-* pick a better name
+* pick a better name?
 * use a real contributor agreement
 * Are there other/better free software utilities like this one?
 List/promote them.
 * Would it make more sense to implement this and the other feature ideas (above) within the [official client](https://docs.nextcloud.com/desktop/latest/advancedusage.html)?